wmhass/BDDComicsList/README.md

 In Xcode, go to `File` -> `New target`.
 Select `iOS` in the top bar and select `iOS UI Testing Bundle`.
 The `BDDComicsListUITests` name was given to this specific target.

 This target is used to run UI tests.

+## 2. Setup Cocoapods

+The Cocoapods is used in this project to manage dependency manager.
+Because .....